fluencelabs/nox/docs/protocol.md

   }
 }

-// requests to submit specified byte range along with the Merkle Proof for it type SnapshotDispute struct {
+// requests to submit specified byte range along with the Merkle proof for it type SnapshotDispute struct {
   SnapshotMeta SnapshotMeta
   Offset uint64  // start of the byte range